Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

-We investigate these three operations with various sizes of the filter $H$ from $3$ to $11$, as presented in figure \ref{fig:padding}$(b)$.
-The clear difference is not observed up to $H\leq9$, while the error variance becomes significantly unstable using the replication padding with $H=11$.
-This negative influence of replication padding with the larger size of filters can be regarded as natural because more nonphysical values are given, which suggests that these values would have the effect for the convolutional operation inside a CNN.
-In contrast, what is striking here is that models with zero padding shows the same error level as models with periodic padding.
-This is likely because the influence of inserting zero values near the boundaries is much less than that with nonphysical values by the replication padding in equation \ref{eq:CNN}.
-The optimal choice of padding operation may differ among flows with different boundary conditions, although the result here encourages us to utilize the zero padding which reported almost as the same error level as the model with the periodic padding.
+We investigate these three operations with various sizes of the filter $H$ from $3$ to $11$, as presented in figure~\ref{fig:padding}$(b)$. \fg{No} clear difference is observed up to $H\leq9$, while the error variance becomes significantly unstable using the replication padding with $H=11$ as can be seen from its standard deviation shown with a shaded region.
+This negative influence of replication padding with the larger size of filters can be regarded as natural because more nonphysical values are given, which suggests that these values would affect the convolutional operation inside \fg{the} CNN.
+In contrast, what is striking here is that \fg{the} models with zero padding show the same error level as \fg{those} with periodic padding.
+This is likely because the influence of inserting zero values near the boundaries is much less than that with nonphysical values by the replication padding in \fg{the operation of} equation~\ref{eq:CNN}.

+Let us also examine the local errors in the region near the boundaries.
+The distribution of root-mean-squared local $L_2$ error norm $\epsilon_{\rm rms}$ with each padding operation is shown in figure~\ref{fig:padding}$(c)$.
+We use the filter size of $H=3$, as an example.
+While the error magnitude of replication padding is relatively larger at the region near the boundaries (shown as pink dotted lines), we can avoid the boundary influence by utilizing the zero padding and the periodic padding.

+We also assess the dependence of the local $\epsilon_{\rm rms}$ on the distance from the nearest boundary $d_b$.
+Since the present domain is a square box with $L_x=L_y=1$, the distance $d_b$ can simply be defined as